OpenNebula/website/content/quick_start/try_opennebula/extend_opennebula_on-prem/provision_cloud_cluster.md

 <!--# Provisioning an Edge Cluster -->

 {{< alert title="Provisioning Functionality" color="success" >}}
-This Beta version has removed the legacy provisioning component, incorporating internal code changes that lay the groundwork for a complete rewrite.
+OpenNebula {{< version >}} has removed the legacy provisioning component, incorporating internal code changes that lay the groundwork for a complete rewrite.
 The fully redesigned provisioning system, featuring enhanced support for additional providers, will be released in a subsequent maintenance update.
 {{< /alert >}}